 In all the examples above, the speaker's intent is to find just one individual person, not a multitude of people.

 'Anybody' is a plural word.
 It means any possible people.
 We use 'anybody' to address a group of several people.

-In a context where we don't intend to find only one person, we want to address a group, for example:
+In a context where we do not intend to find only one person, we want to address a group, for example:

 In the examples above, we are trying to find any and all persons who can respond, any number of people, not only one single individual.